ankane/chartkick/README.md

 # Chartkick

-Create beautiful Javascript charts with one line of Ruby.
+Create beautiful JavaScript charts with one line of Ruby.
 No more fighting with charting libraries!

 [See it in action](http://ankane.github.io/chartkick/)